loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 For system-level programming today developers mostly choose between procedural programming languages, for instance: C, C++, or Rust.
-In C memory management is manual, and in C++ there is are options for automatic memory management, but the compile time guarantees are few and weak.
-Rust has mostly solved this issue with the introduction of an ownership model and the borrow checker @matsakis2014rust.
+In C memory management is manual, and in C++ there are options for automatic memory management, but the compile time guarantees are few and weak.
+Rust has mostly solved the issue of memory management with the introduction of an ownership model and a borrow checker @matsakis2014rust.

 Although Rust offers many functional aspects, many are still missing, for instance; _purity_ and _referential transparency_.
 We propose